 What is RGAA 3?

-There has been an increasing level of legislative and regulatory activity around the world about digital accessibility,
+There has been an increased level of legislative and regulatory activity around the world about digital accessibility,

 More than 12 million French citizens are affected by disability.
 ‘Référentiel Générale d’Accessibilité pour les Administrations’ or ‘Reference Document for the Improvement of Accessibility’ (RGAA 3) is the certification standard for public web sites in France.
 It defines the evaluation process and requirements to determine whether a website is accessible.